 To begin with Dartyge obtained the following result for the twelfth cyclotomic polynomial $\Phi_{12}(X)=X^4-X^2+1$

-Then La Bret\`eche has generalised the result for even monic quartic polynomials having Klein four group as its Galois group.
-The condition on Galois group is necessary for some polynomial decomposition properties that are to be discussed later on.
+Then La Bret\`eche generalised the result for even monic quartic polynomials having Klein four group as its Galois group.
+The condition on Galois group is necessary for some polynomial decomposition properties that are discussed later.

-And recently Maynard and Dartyge extended it further, namely for monic quartic polynomials with cyclic and dihedral Galois group.
+Recently Maynard and Dartyge extended it further, namely for monic quartic polynomials with cyclic and dihedral Galois group.

 We also note that, with the current state of the art, an explicit constant does not seem to be obtainable in such general results, since it depends on the size of a fundamental domain for the action of the unit group by multiplication on an extension of $\Q$ generated by a root of the polynomial, as well as on the residue at $s=1$ of the Dedekind zeta function of the splitting field of $f$ over $\Q$.